al1brn/geonodes/generation/docgen/doc/section.md

 <sub>[top](#section) [index](index.md)</sub>
 ## extra

-substitution textxtra text at the end of the documentation
+Extra text at the end of the documentation